Publications

 The state of democracy: fading support amid rising violence (with Tuuli Tähtinen

 Although majority of African countries hold regular elections, survey evidence shows that many citizens see them as ineffective, and commitment to democracy varies both between countries and within countries over time.
 Moreover, in various countries there is data indicating that fewer young people are registered and intend to vote.
 Simultaneously, past two decades are marked by increasing levels of conflict events involving identity or political militias.
-This paper examines the relationship between conflict and democracy, in particular how exposure to violence influences citizens' perceptions of effectiveness of the government, their support for democracy, electoral participation.
-We provide comprehensive descriptive evidence across several African countries and spanning 20 years, suggesting that both violent events and demonstrations are associated with lower satisfaction with democracy.
-Additionally, exposure to violent events is significantly correlated with lower support for democracy as a political system of government.
-Second, to provide evidence on the direction of causality, we exploit the timing of the survey and the occurrences of violent events.
-By using detailed geocoded information on the occurrence of protests and political conflict together with sub-nationally geocoded Afrobarometer data across many African countries.
+This paper examines the relationship between conflict and democracy, in particular how exposure to violence influences citizens' perceptions of effectiveness of the government, their support for democracy, and electoral participation.

 Work in progress